Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 23.32.15 UTC
+- WIB: Sabtu, 8 November 2025 00.25.59 UTC
-- WITA: Sabtu, 8 November 2025 00.32.15 UTC
+- WITA: Sabtu, 8 November 2025 01.25.59 UTC
-- WIT: Sabtu, 8 November 2025 01.32.15 UTC
+- WIT: Sabtu, 8 November 2025 02.25.59 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: nature
+Kategori: success